 “I’ve spoken to wealthy individuals who knew inequity and population growth were degrading their philanthropic work on social issues and the environment but were simply unwilling to relinquish the massive head start they wanted to give their kids.”– Anon

 Not everyone is on board with that approach.
-Trisha Hensley recently made a significant gift to Fair Start Movement.in order to promote reproductive justice reforms designed to give all kids a Fair Start in life.
+Trisha Hensley recently made a significant gift to Having Kids.in order to promote reproductive justice reforms designed to give all kids a Fair Start in life.
 For her and many others, it simply makes no sense for families and institutions in privileged positions to think their children will really be better off – regardless of the benefits they have been given – in a world with billions of people born into vast inequity, and increasing social and political instability that puts everyone at risk.
 When it comes to kids, we really do all rise and fall together.

 The most effective way to protect all of our futures is by reforming our family planning policies to prioritize new cooperative family planning models that treat every child’s right to an eco-social Fair Start in life as the overriding human right and obligation.